 Skip to content

-The framework utilizes:
+The framework defines:

-SR Linux Built-In MIBs#
+SR Linux Built-In MIBs for Gets#

-Built-in MIB mappings are defined in the configuration file available on the SR Linux's filesystem:
+Built-in MIB mappings are defined in the configuration file available on the SR Linux's file system:

 cat /opt/srlinux/snmp/snmp_files_config.yaml